tidy-finance/website/docs/32_univariate_sorts.md

 ```

 <img src="32_univariate_sorts_files/figure-html/unnamed-chunk-13-1.png" width="768" style="display: block; margin: auto;" />
-This results suggest a negative relation between beta and future stock returns, which contradicts the predictions of the CAPM.
+These results suggest a negative relation between beta and future stock returns, which contradicts the predictions of the CAPM.
 According to the CAPM, returns should increase with beta across the portfolios and risk-adjusted returns should be statistically indistinguishable from zero.

-In fact, the CAPM predicts that our portfolios should lie on the security market line (SML).
+The CAPM predicts that our portfolios should lie on the security market line (SML).
 The slope of the SML is equal to the market risk premium and reflects the risk-return trade-off at any given time.

 ```r
 sml_capm <- lm(ret ~ 1 + beta, data = beta_portfolios_summary)$coefficients